CVC Words for Beginners: Blending Activities for K1 & K2 (Singapore)

 Activity 7: CVC Word Slide

 Cut a strip of paper with consonants written on it.
 Thread it through a slot in a card that shows a vowel-consonant ending (like "-at").
 As your child pulls the strip through, different CVC words appear: bat, cat, fat, hat, mat, pat, rat, sat.
+Something about watching the word transform is deeply satisfying for little ones.

 You need: Paper, scissors, and a marker.